gohugoio/hugo/content/en/variables/page.md

 : Aliases of this page

 .Ancestors
-: Get the ancestors of each page, simplify [breadcrumb navigation](/content-management/sections#example-breadcrumb-navigation) implementation complexity
+: Ancestors of this page.

 .BundleType
 : The [bundle] type: `leaf`, `branch`, or an empty string if the page is not a bundle.